Baby Clothing Inspection: A Complete Guide to Quality Control for Infant Garments

 - No sharp fragments

-Loose threads or damaged stitching areas may reduce product quality and increase safety concerns.
+Loose threads and damaged seams may reduce both quality and safety.

 Labeling and Tagging Inspection

-Labeling inspection helps verify whether required information is complete, accurate, and properly positioned.
+Labeling inspection helps verify that required information is complete and accurate.

 - Size labels